joshclyde/memory/README.md

 - add more details to the review cards (how many flashcards)
 - separation in the drawer
 - conditionally display login/logout
+- return characters are being removed from flashcards

 ## Local Development